isomerpages/moe-jurongwestsec/_about-us/Direct School Admission (DSA–Sec).md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Our Modern Dance CCA has been doing well at the Singapore Youth Festival
+<p>Our Modern Dance CCA has also been doing well at the Singapore Youth Festival
-(SYF) Presentations winning Certificates of Achievement consistently over the years.</p>
+(SYF) Presentations, winning Certificates of Achievement over the years.</p>
 </td>
 </tr>
 <tr>